skeeto/skeeto.github.com/_posts/2017-10-06-A-Branchless-UTF-8-Decoder.markdown

 * It's self-synchronizing.
 A leading byte will never be mistaken for a continuation byte.
-This allows for byte-wise substring searches, meaning UTF-8 unaware functions like `strstr(3)` continue to work without modification.
+This allows for byte-wise substring searches, meaning UTF-8 unaware functions like `strstr(3)` continue to work without modification (except for normalization issues).
 It also allows for unambiguous recovery of a damaged stream.

 A straightforward approach to decoding might look something like this: